 Intelligent Transport Systems (ITS) are vital to increase efficiency, safety, mobility, and tackle Europe’s growing emissions and congestion problems.
-ITS can make transport safer, more efficient, and more sustainable by applying information and communication technologies to all transportation mode.
-Moreover, the integration of existing technologies can create new services.
+ITS can make transport safer, more efficient, and more sustainable by applying information and communication technologies to all transportation modes.
+Moreover, the integration of existing technologies can create new services, contributing to increase companies’ competitiveness.

-On the other hand, deployment of Intelligent Transport Systems also faces some barriers, some of which are technological.
-Deployment costs, funding restrictions that prevent investment facilitation, investments, privacy and liability concerns, uncertain demand, and lack of legislation have limited the roll-out of ITS implementation in several situations.
+Adopting Intelligent Transport Systems involves dealing with some challenges, some of which are technological: deployment costs, funding restrictions that prevent investment facilitation, investments, privacy and liability concerns, uncertain demand, and lack of legislation, among others.
+Overcoming them can lead to the ability of more reliable and improved services.

-Limited communication or too ‘technical’ communication on the benefits of new technologies to those who make decisions about whether to invest in new technology development (policy makers), can also be an obstacle for faster deployment of ITS.
+Policy makers often do not master technological issues and being able to communicate the benefits of ITS in a clear and effective way is a challenge for faster deployment of ITS.
 Policy makers need a clear description of the benefits of new technologies including cost-benefit analyses that would enable them to compare traditional solutions with the new ones.

 The objective of the conference is threefold: